 Again, since this is such a complex area, it’s best to talk to a tax professional for help.

 If your resolution for 2022 is to get your finances in order, we can help.
 Studio Director is the key to streamlining the business side of your dance studio.

 With Studio Director, you’re always in the know when it comes to the most important aspects of your business.
-Our software connects to accounting software like Quickbooks for automatic revenue syncing.
 You have access to a dashboard that allows you to see your financials for any given period of time.
 Plus, we offer top-notch customer support to answer your questions and solve issues in a timely manner.